 It turns out there’s no one reason why green is the color of choice for the holiday.
 Rather, a handful of different reasons and lore combined and adapted over time resulting in St. Patrick’s Day being associated with the color green.
-According to National Geographic, the original color of the St. Patrick's Day was blue.
+According to National Geographic, the original color of St. Patrick's Day was blue.
 However, as Nat Geo notes, green was adopted by St. Patrick’s Day festivities in the 18th century after the shamrock became Ireland’s national symbol.
-Additionally, green began to dominate based on Ireland’s nickname as "The Emerald Isle," which was popularized in part because of the country’s lush landscape, per USA Today.
+Additionally, green began to dominate based on Ireland’s nickname "The Emerald Isle," which was popularized in part because of the country’s lush landscape, per USA Today.

 There are also political ties to the color green.
 As Brian Witt, the cultural exhibits coordinator for the Milwaukee Irish Fest, told USA TODAY, green is associated with Irish nationalism.
-King George III introduced the Order of St. Patrick, named for the saint who was often depicted dressed in blue, per Smithsonian Magazine.
+King George III introduced the Order of St. Patrick, named for the saint who was often depicted dressed in blue, according to Smithsonian Magazine.
 After the divide between the Irish people and the British monarchy grew, the people of Ireland wanted to separate themselves from Britain and moved away from the color blue.
 Thus, the color green became a symbol of rebellion in Ireland, per Smithsonian Magazine.

 The shamrock as a symbol of Ireland and St. Patrick’s Day also has a religious history.
 As National Geographic reports, some believe the shamrock represents the Holy Trinity — the three leaves symbolize the father, son, and the holy spirit.
-They were also used by St. Patrick to teach others about the basics regarding the Holy Trinity, per Nat Geo.
+They were also used by St. Patrick to teach others about the basics of the Holy Trinity, per Nat Geo.
 Thus, it makes sense to represent the shamrock by wearing green, to pay tribute to the religious aspect, the seasonal aspect, and to the man himself.

 Now, onto the leprechauns.
 There has been debate about whether leprechauns are offensive, specifically when thought of as a depiction of the Irish.
 To be clear, reducing a group of people down to a singular outfit or icon generally gets dicey.
 However, the leprechaun does have ties to Irish folklore.
 Per History, leprechauns are likely based on Celtic fairies, small creatures called “lobaircins” known for stirring magic and mischief.
 That eventually evolved into leprechauns pinching those who aren't wearing the color, per Nat Geo, which has developed into others pinching people to remind them that leprechauns wouldn't approve of their non-green apparel.
 As someone who hates being pinched, this is reason enough to throw on a green shirt.
 The latter is actually an American-based tradition, per Christian Science Monitor, as leprechauns were first imagined to have been wearing red jackets and red, pointed hats, both free of shamrocks.